 CarbonCure gives producers a way to create a new revenue stream by doing what they do best: producing concrete.

 We share all revenue generated from the sale of carbon credits with concrete producers.
 To date, CarbonCure has distributed more than $1.7 million from carbon credit sales to producers.
 We estimate that a producer who pours 50,000 cubic yards of CarbonCure concrete could earn up to $25,000 in carbon credit revenue.
-And because the CO2 injected into concrete increases its strength and reduces cement content, producers also save on cement costs.
+And because the CO2 injected into concrete enhances its strength and reduces cement content, producers also save on cement costs.

 Carbon credit buyers look at a number of criteria when considering what credits to buy – for example, prioritizing projects in specific regions or those that permanently store carbon dioxide.
 CarbonCure meets a number of these important criteria for carbon credit buyers.
 In response, the market values CarbonCure credits at over $100 – roughly 30 times the average $3 price of a carbon credit.